leweaver/orangine/README.md

 # First Time Setup

 ## Get the code & submodules from GIT

 1. Clone the repository
-1. To download submodules for the third party libraries, run the following in the repository root directory:
+1. If you aren't using gitkraken, download submodules for the third party libraries, by running the following in the repository root directory:

 ```
 git submodule update --init --recursive